GordonHoklinder/remote-print/README.md

 For a printer which is in a network where it's possible to set up a public server, Octoprint (see https://www.octoprint.org) may be a better solution.
 However if this is not the case, Octoprint cannot be used and this project provides an alternative in such case.

-You can learn more about the structure of the project in the programmer's documentation.

 # How to use it